Lift Trailer (2014) from Ridehouse Studios on Vimeo.

 Official Lift poster.

 They have both learnt a lot from their experiences on creating Lift and will take everything they have learnt onto their next projects.
 They both already have plans for two other short films in the pipe-line and I can’t wait to hopefully get involved with the next one.
+You can read their full interview at Ridehouse Studios and leave your comments below on what you think of the trailer.
 Once the full film is out, I will be writing another post for you so keep your eyes peeled for that!
 You can follow Lift on Facebook, and Ridehouse Studios on Twitter.

 Hope you enjoyed this different kind of post, let me know what you think below.